maxhxu/lecture-notes/workflow.md

 jpegtran -rotate 90 -outfile ~/lecture-notes/temp.jpg ~/lecture-notes/temp.jpg
 ```

-I still need to name the file to something other than temp though :P
+I still need to name the file to something other than temp.jpg though, maybe incorporate into bash script idk :P